-Fecal incontinence is defined as the uncontrolled passage of feces over at least three month's duration in an individual who had previously achieved control.1 It has substantial social and economic impact and significantly impairs quality of life.2 The choice of therapy depends upon the etiology of incontinence, the anatomy of the sphincters, and the effect incontinence has on the quality of life.
+Fecal incontinence is defined as the uncontrolled passage of feces or gas over at least 1 month's duration, in an individual of at least four years of age, who had previously achieved control.
+It has a negative impact on self-esteem and quality of life.1 The choice of therapy depends upon the etiology of incontinence, the anatomy of the sphincters, and also on the effect of incontinence on the quality of life.